 What’s your service like?

 At the beginning of each service, we begin our time together with music and worship, led by a worship leader and team.
-The worship style in the Worship Center typically includes vocalists, acoustic and electric guitar, drums, bass, keyboards and percussion, but also regularly features full choir, orchestral ensembles, brass and even the occasional “unplugged” set.
-Expect a lot of musical variety including occasional gospel, celtic and bluegrass flavors.
+The worship style in the Worship Center typically includes vocalists, acoustic and electric guitar, drums, bass, keyboards and percussion, but also regularly features a full choir, orchestral ensembles, brass and even the occasional “unplugged” set.
+Expect a lot of musical variety including occasional gospel,

 We do receive an offering during this worship time.
 Visitors are often uncomfortable with this aspect of church and we understand this.
 We believe giving is for people who are committed to Parkview Church and don’t expect visitors to give an offering.